Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: The Immersed Boundary Double Layer (IBDL) method

-In the Immersed Boundary method, however, one only expects first-order accuracy, and we are able to obtain this level of accuracy with a simple linear interpolation using known boundary values and approximate solution values several meshwidths into the PDE domain. \ref{interpolation appendix} provides details of the numerical implementation.
+\chI{For problems involving prescribed boundary values on sharp interfaces, the lack of smoothness of a solution from an IB method generically results in only first-order accuracy.
+While higher-order accuracy has been possible on problems with smooth solutions across the boundary \cite{Breugem, moripeskin, formally, Stein}, here we are restricting our attention to achieving the pointwise first-order convergence achieved by the IBSL method applied to a sharp interface.} \chII{Therefore, while there are many options for replacing the solution values near the boundary, we have chosen to use a simple linear interpolation because with this choice, we are able to obtain the first-order accuracy desired.
+This interpolation uses} known boundary values and approximate solution values several meshwidths into the PDE domain. \ref{interpolation appendix} provides details of the numerical implementation.

-There are two regions of gridpoints for which we do not see pointwise convergence.
+There are two regions of grid points for which we do not see pointwise convergence.
 The first region contains the largest errors, and it is illustrated in Figure \ref{near boundary zoomed in} for an interior circular domain with boundary data $U_b=e^x$.
-We can see that this region remains localized to only a small number of gridpoints, so that as we refine the grid, the width of this region quickly goes to 0.
-These large errors are the direct result of the smoothing of the dipole forces, and the number of meshwidths is therefore determined by the support of the regularized delta function used.
-As discussed in Section \ref{numerical implementation}, we use a 4-point delta function, and this results in about $2-3$ meshdwidths of large errors on one side of the boundary, which can be seen in Figure \ref{near boundary zoomed in}.
+We can see that this region remains localized to only a small number of grid points, so that as we refine the grid, the width of this region quickly goes to 0.
+These large errors are the direct result of the smoothing of the dipole forces, and the number of meshwidths is therefore determined by the support of the regularized delta function used. \chI{As we discuss in Section \ref{numerical implementation}, we use the traditional Peskin four-point delta function in Equations \eqref{delta eqn 1}-\eqref{delta eqn 2} \cite{Peskin02}}, and this results in about $2-3$ meshdwidths of large errors on one side of the boundary, which can be seen in Figure \ref{near boundary zoomed in}.